 K&C Credit Union Ltd

-You don’t need to do anything.
-FSCS is a free service and protects any savings you have with this credit union up to £85,000.
-We’ll automatically return customers’ individual balances on the date of 9 October, based on the information we’ve received from K&C Credit Union.
+As a customer of K&C Credit Union Ltd you don’t need to do anything.
+FSCS is a free service and protects savings up to £85,000.
+We’ll automatically return customers’ individual balances as they were on 9 October, based on the information we’ve received from K&C Credit Union.

 We’ll contact customers by post in an unmarked envelope.
 Customers with up to £1,000 in their account will receive a letter to get cash-over-the-counter from their Post Office.
 For balances over £1,000 you’ll receive a cheque.
 Customers who don’t have another bank account should open one as soon as possible to bank their cheque.